 WHERE – St John’s Wood Rd, St John’s Wood, London NW8 8QN

 NEAREST TUBE STATION – St. John’s Wood / Maida Vale / Warwick Avenue

 MARKETS | MILLENNIUM BRIDGE | MUSEUMS

-I have mentioned a few of the more famous museums in this bucket list including the British Museum, Natural History Museum and the V&A Museum but London has many more worth visiting.
+I have mentioned a few of the more famous museums in this bucket list including the British Museum, Natural History Museum and the V&A Museum but London has much more worth visiting.

 The following museums are also included in the London Pass: